 Keeping track of how much you spent and how much you have left can be one of the most stressful parts of managing money.
 When creating your budget, choose a tracking method that requires minimal math, while allowing you to stay on top of your spending.
 One of the easiest tracking methods is the envelope system.

 Matt Bell, contributor at WiseBread, explains: “For discretionary expenses, where spending can vary and you have to be more intentional about managing your spending, you’ll use envelopes—one for each category such as groceries, entertainment, and clothing.”

 Managing this system is simple.
 Label envelopes for each expense and then put in the amount of cash you have for them.
 When you go to buy groceries, new clothes, or some other expense, you only use the money from that specific envelope for that time period.
 For example, if you budget $75 for grocery shopping each week, that’s all you have.

 Budget calculators are a great way to get important math done quickly and easily.
 For example, if you’re not sure how much money you have to spend after monthly expenses and adding to your savings, a calculator can help you.
 Here are a few helpful calculators to use as you create your budget:

 When creating a budget, instead of focusing on complicated calculations, make a list of these major expenses and how much money you’ll need for each one.

 For expenses like shopping, give yourself a spending cap for each week or month and use your budgeting app or the envelope method to make sure you stick with it.

-Don’t let math keep you from making smart money decisions during the summer.
-Use these ideas to create a budget that will keep you on track as you travel to weddings and enjoy late summer nights at your favorite restaurants.
+Don’t let math keep you from making smart money decisions.
+Use these ideas to create a budget that will keep you on track with your finances throughout the year.